 My Personal Sanctuary

-For me, depending on my sleep, quality time often arrives before dawn—ideally around 4 a.m. on my days off from work.
-I rise while the world still sleeps, lace up my shoes, and walk to the neighborhood 7-Eleven.
+For me, here in Japan on my days off – depending on my sleep, quality time arrives before dawn.
+Ideally, around 4 a.m.
+I rise while the world still sleeps, lace up my trainers, and walk to the neighborhood 7-Eleven.

-Unhurried, undisturbed, embracing a quiet that feels like home.
-This is my moment of happiness—simple, perhaps peculiar, but genuinely mine.
-Those quality moments become the building blocks of daily balance after 50.
+Unhurried, undisturbed, and enjoying a quiet that feels like peace.
+This is my moment of happiness.
+It’s simple, perhaps peculiar, but genuinely mine.
+Those quality moments are some of my building blocks for daily balance in my 50s.

 It’s interesting how our definition of quality time evolves, isn’t it?

-Now, it’s this simple routine: a pre-sunrise walk, something sweet, and a screen that asks nothing of me.
+Now, it’s this simple routine: A pre-sunrise walk, something light but sweet, and a screen that asks nothing of me.
 I’m not saying this change is better, simply that it’s what resonates now.

 Actually, as I write this, I notice how alone time is a big part of quality time nowadays.
 Not always, but it definitely needs to be in the balance.